Pacing Equilibrium in First-Price Auction Markets: Introduction

-{\em Computability.} We show an interesting connection between \fppe and a generalization of the classical Eisenberg-Gale (\eg) convex program for quasi-linear utilities~\citep{cole2017convex}.
+{\em Computability.} We show an interesting connection between \fppe and a generalization of the classical \eg convex program for quasi-linear utilities~\citep{cole2017convex}.
 Using Fenchel duality, we use the \eg program to infer that the unique maximal \bfpm, which is also revenue maximizing, yields the unique \fppe.
 Moreover, this connection with the \eg program immediately yields a (weakly) polynomial algorithm to compute the \fppe.
-This also contrasts with \sppe, for which maximizing revenue (or other objectives like social welfare) is known to be NP-hard~\citep{conitzer2018pacing}.
-Indeed, no polynomial-time algorithm is known for even finding an arbitrary pacing equilibrium in the second price setting.
-While \citet{borgs2007dynamics} already showed a convex program, this connection to Eisenberg-Gale is important because it lends itself to scalable first-order methods~\citep{nesterov2018computation,kroer2019computing}.
+This also contrasts with \sppe, for which maximizing revenue (or other objectives like social welfare) is known to be NP-hard~\citep{conitzer2021pacing}, and very recent results show that the general problem is PPAD-complete~\citep{chen2021complexity}.
+While \citet{borgs2007dynamics} already showed a convex program, this connection to \eg is important because it lends itself to scalable first-order methods~\citep{nesterov2018computation,kroer2021computing}.

 {\em Monotonicity and Sensitivity:} We show that \fppe satisfies many notions of monotonicity, both in terms of revenue and social welfare.
 Adding an additional good weakly increases both revenue and social welfare, and adding a bidder or increasing a bidder's budget weakly increases revenue.
-Note that this also distinguishes \fppe from \sppe, which generally do not satisfy such monotonicity conditions.
+Again, this stands in sharp contrast with \sppe, which generally do not satisfy such monotonicity conditions.

-In fact, not only is the revenue obtained in an \fppe monotonically non-decreasing with increasing budgets, but it also changes smoothly in the sense that increasing the budget by some $\Delta$ can only increase the revenue by $\Delta$.
-Again, this does not hold in \sppe where the revenue can increase by a substantial amount even for a small change in the budgets.
+In fact, in an \fppe not only is the revenue monotonically non-decreasing with budgets, but it also changes smoothly in the sense that increasing the budget by a constant $\Delta$ can only increase the revenue by $\Delta$.
+This does not hold for \sppe where the revenue can increase by a substantial amount even for a small change in the budgets.

-{\em Shill-proofness}: Using monotonicity, we also establish that there is no incentive for the provider to enter fake bids (shill-proof), unlike in \sppe.
+{\em Shill-proofness}: Using monotonicity, we also establish that there is no incentive for the platform to enter fake bids to an \fppe mechanism.